 The Expert Panel determined that an ultimate target of 85 percent would be appropriate for all PSO disciplines.
-Thus, the aim is for 85 percent of cancer patients in Ontario to be seen within the target maximum acceptable wait time for all PSO disciplines.
-This target of 85 percent allows for situations in which wait times are driven by patient preference (and thus, are outside the control of the cancer system).
+Thus the aim is for 85% of cancer patients in Ontario to be seen within the target maximum acceptable wait time for all PSO disciplines.
+A target of 85 percent leaves room for situations in which wait times are driven by patient preference (and is thus out of the control of the cancer system).
 It also helps to account for situations in which a longer wait time is clinically appropriate.